CLT

 • Toddler group Fledglings is on Mondays, 9am (term-time) at Puck’s Oak Barn.
 Contact fledglingscompton@gmail.com.

-• Inside Outside meets on Saturday 5 April, 10am to noon to keep the church and churchyard looking good.
+• Inside Outside meets on Saturday 7 June and 5 July, 10am to noon (every first Saturday of the month) to keep the church and churchyard looking good.
 Contact stnicholascompton.wardens@gmail.com.

 • Bell ringing practice is held once or twice a month on Tuesdays at 10am, with bell ringing on Sundays from 10am to 10.30am.
 Contact phil.gorton@btinternet.com.

-• If you would like someone to pray for you or with you, contact our Rector, Sally: stnicholascompton.rector@gmail.com.
+• Baptisms, Weddings & Funerals.
+Please contact our Rector, Sally if you would like to mark a family milestone at St Nicholas.
+If you would like someone to pray for you or with you, contact our Rector, Sally: stnicholascompton.rector@gmail.com.
 Confidentiality will be respected.

 Thanks & blessings, Revd Sally Buddle